Any links to Amazon are affiliate links.

 I have these two books below I reference often when I need slow-cooker ideas.
 They even include how-tos on changing any recipe you love into a slow-cooker recipe.
 These are both affiliate links.

-The Instant Pot is the new slow cooker.
-I have been testing the waters with the Instant Pot and it is a great way to cook something faster.
-It can also be used as a slow cooker, so you can have your cake and eat it to with this one machine.
+The Instant Pot is the new slow cooker but in a faster way.
+It is a great way to cook something faster.
+It can also be used as a slow cooker, so you can have your cake and eat it too with this one machine.

 A lot of pasta dishes can be cooked rather quickly.
 Even if you make the sauce from scratch, a lot of them can be done in 20-30 minutes.
 If I want to do spaghetti and meatballs on a busy night, I will put the meatballs in the slow cooker all day with the sauce, then I only need to cook the noodles when I get home.
 We love salad (which can be made ahead of time), green beans, or asparagus with our pasta dishes.